wagtail/wagtail/docs/reference/pages/editing_api.rst

 Setting up the page editor interface
 ====================================

-Wagtail provides a highly-customizable editing interface consisting of several components:
+Wagtail provides a highly-customisable editing interface consisting of several components:

   * **Fields** — built-in content types to augment the basic types provided by Django
   * **Panels** — the basic editing blocks for fields, groups of fields, and related object clusters
   * **Choosers** — interfaces for finding related objects in a ForeignKey relationship

 Configuring your models to use these components will shape the Wagtail editor to your needs.
-Wagtail also provides an API for injecting custom CSS and JavaScript for further customization, including extending the ``hallo.js`` rich text editor.
+Wagtail also provides an API for injecting custom CSS and JavaScript for further customisation, including extending the ``hallo.js`` rich text editor.

 There is also an Edit Handler API for creating your own Wagtail editor components.

 Defining Panels
 ~~~~~~~~~~~~~~~

 A "panel" is the basic editing block in Wagtail.
-Wagtail will automatically pick the appropriate editing widget for most Django field types; implementors just need to add a panel for each field they want to show in the Wagtail page editor, in the order they want them to appear.
+Wagtail will automatically pick the appropriate editing widget for most Django field types; implementers just need to add a panel for each field they want to show in the Wagtail page editor, in the order they want them to appear.

-Wagtail provides a tabbed interface to help organize panels.
+Wagtail provides a tabbed interface to help organise panels.
 Three such tabs are provided:

 * ``content_panels`` is the main tab, used for the bulk of your model's fields.
-* ``promote_panels`` is suggested for organizing fields regarding the promotion of the page around the site and the Internet.
+* ``promote_panels`` is suggested for organising fields regarding the promotion of the page around the site and the Internet.
 For example, a field to dictate whether the page should show in site-wide menus, descriptive text that should appear in site search results, SEO-friendly titles, OpenGraph meta tag content and other machine-readable information.
 * ``settings_panels`` is essentially for non-copy fields.
 By default it contains the page's scheduled publishing fields.
 Other suggested fields could include a field to switch between one layout/style and another.

 Let's look at an example of a panel definition: